 Best suited to families who want academically ambitious primary education in a state setting, and who are ready to engage early with a competitive admissions process and the practicalities of busy drop-off routines.

 Yes.
 The most recent Ofsted inspection in June 2024 rated it Outstanding overall, including Outstanding for quality of education and early years.
-The school’s KS2 outcomes are also exceptionally strong, placing it among the top 2% of primary schools in England on the available ranking data.
+The school’s KS2 outcomes are also exceptionally strong, with a primary academic rank of 123rd out of 14,978 schools in England in the current FindMySchool ranking.

 Reception applications are made through Essex’s coordinated admissions process.
-The application window opens on 10 November 2025 and closes on 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, applications open on 9 November 2026 and close on 15 January 2027, with offers released on 16 April 2027.

 Yes, nursery provision is available from age 3.
 The school publishes a nursery application closing date of 27 April 2026.
 Nursery admissions are typically handled directly by the school rather than through the main Reception application route, so families should check requirements early.

-’s 2024 measures, 91.67% of pupils reached the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-At the higher standard, 50.67% reached greater depth compared with an England average of 8%.
+In the 2024-25 / 2025 dataset, 90% of pupils reached the expected standard in reading, writing and mathematics combined.
+At the higher standard, 30% reached greater depth.

 Get in touch with the school directly